TheWinRaRs/RaRCTF2021-Challenges-Public/web/SecureStorage/README.md

 In general, people seem to have liked the challenge, since, (at the time of me writing this), it has 100% positive votes.
 I'm glad that people enjoyed it, and that players that I talked to, whether they had solved it or not, seemed to have learned a lot in the process.

 Hopefully you enjoyed the challenge and learned something too!
-Special thanks to the RaRCTF team for hosting a great CTF, and *cough* make sure to check our [corCTF](https://ctf.cor.team/) if you want to see more of my web challenges, ranging from easy to insane.
+Special thanks to the RaRCTF team for hosting a great CTF, and *cough* make sure to check out [corCTF](https://ctf.cor.team/) if you want to see more of my web challenges, ranging from easy to insane.

 Thanks for reading!